robinoldman/battleships/README.md

 Acknowledgements

-    I would like to thank my Code Institute mentor, Tim Nelson for his fantastic support throughout the development of this project, for going the extra mile to be as approachable and understanding as humanly possible.
+    I would like to thank my Code Institute mentor,  for his fantastic support throughout the development of this project, for going the extra mile to be as approachable and understanding as humanly possible.
     I would like to thank the Code Institute Slack community for the moral support; as well as my fellow students for the constant feedback and support.
     I would like to thank my wife Amanda, for believing in me, and supporting me unconditionally.